 Due to Bellingham's relatively small size, housing costs are not consistently tracked for just the specific University area.
-To generate a conservative and consistent estimate of housing costs, the University of Washington's Runstad Department of Real Estate's county-level rent rates for two-bedroom apartments were used.
-Since this data is consistently produced biannually and externally, it is usable and replicable for future impact analyses.
+To generate a conservative and consistent estimate of housing costs, the University of

+Washington's Center for Real Estate Research county-level rent rates for two-bedroom apartments were used.
+Since this data is consistently produced quarterly and externally, it is usable and replicable for future impact analyses.

-Winter quarter rent is an average of the two reported rent rates, in fall and spring.
-The fall 2017 average rent per person for a two-bedroom unit in Whatcom County was \$524, with winter quarter rising to \$538 and spring rising still to \$552.
+Fall quarter rent is the reported rent rates from the Q4 report, where the winter, spring, and summer quarter rent data is taken from the Q1, Q2, and Q3 reports respectively.
+The fall 2023 average rent per person for a two-bedroom unit in Whatcom County was \$781, with winter quarter rising to \$805, spring declining to \$762.50, and summer quarter rent declining further to \$723.50.
 While not all students live in two-bedroom units, it is the most common arrangement for off-campus apartments.